hardcamls/zprize/ntt-results.md

 Our best-build for the evaluation criteria is the 32-core variant, with a __FOM of 0.2451__.

-The following FOM numbers are assuming we have to include the Vitis platform resources as part of our utilization.
+The following FOM numbers are assuming we have to include the Vitis platform resources as part of our utilisation.
 To stress this fact -- we don't think those resources should be considered as part of the evaluation!